cr1901/teraterm-litex/README.md

 file transfer option called "LiteX" under the File > Transfer submenu:

-![Picture of a Tera Term session showing a mouse cursor highlighted over the File > Transfer > LiteX submenu](assets/TqRBnncyeJ.png)
+![Picture of a Tera Term session showing a mouse cursor highlighted over the File > Transfer > LiteX submenu.](assets/TqRBnncyeJ.png)

 When you click "LiteX" under the File > Transfer submenu, you will be greeted with the following dialog:

-![Picture of the LiteX file dialog that opens when clicking the aformentioned LiteX submenu.
+![Picture of the LiteX file dialog that opens when clicking the aforementioned LiteX submenu.
 There are text edit controls for adding a firmware file (named "File") and a boot address (named "Boot Address").
-Additionally, to the right of these text edits, there is a button with elipses and an unchecked checkbox called "Active".
+Additionally, to the right of these text edits, there is a button with ellipses and an unchecked checkbox called "Active".
 A Tera Term session is in the background.](assets/ttermpro_Bkg4qsDMaR.png)

 The "File" and "Boot Address" text edits correspond to the `--kernel` and